Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 - **Request Processor**: Turn the received requests into *idempotent* transations
 - **Atomic Broadcast**: Based on *zab* to reach consensus
 - **Replicated Database**: Each replica has a copy in memory of the ZooKeeper state.
 ZooKeeper takes snapshots periodically and they are *fuzzy snapshots* since the state will not be locked to take snapshot.
 Instead, reading the state atomically and write them to disk.

+#### Are zookeeper's API functions idempotent?

+Definitely not.
+E.g., sequential znode create bumps counter
+#### Why does section 4.1 say "transactions are idempotent"?

+API calls get translated into idempotent server-side transactions `<transactionType, path, value, new-version>`.
+Transactions sent through atomic broadcast, replicated on all servers

+#### What's the issue with calculating "future state"?

+Zookeeper pipelines operations.

+So there may be multiple transactions where atomic broadcast not complete.
+Can't apply state if transactions not committed.

+But to make it idempotent, need to know the result (e.g., new counter value).
+So calculate state based on previous pending transactions, too.

+#### Why not just apply transactions to in-memory state before atomic broadcast?
+What if there's a network partition, new primary elected w/o applying Would need to reconstruct memory state, and transactions not reversible

+#### What is the advantage of idempotent transactions?
+- Allows write-ahead logging
+- Also, makes fuzzy snapshot mechanism work.

 ## APIs
 > **create(path, data, flags)**: Create a new *znode* at *path* storing *data* and return the name of the new znode.
 A znode can only be created if it does not already exists. *flags* are used to indicate whether it is a regular or ephemeral and sequential or not.